 The main facts and figures show that:

-over the period studied, about a third of households in the UK had a weekly income of less than £400 (before tax and National Insurance was deducted) – and another third had a weekly income of over £800
+- over the period studied, just under one-third of households in the UK had a weekly income of below £400 (before tax and National Insurance was deducted), and just over one-third had a weekly income of £800 or more

-Black households and those from the Other ethnic group were most likely to have a weekly income of less than £400 – Indian and Other Asian households were most likely to have a weekly income of £1000 or more
+- Black households were most likely out of all ethnic groups to have a weekly income of less than £400, and Indian households were most likely to have a weekly income of £1000 or more

 Things you need to know

-To increase the reliability of the data, which is taken from the Family Resources Survey (FRS), the Department for Work and Pensions (DWP) takes 3 years’ worth of data and works out the average for that period.
-It does that every year, so each year there’s a new 3-year average.
-The published data for the period from 2013/14 to 2015/16 is an average of the data for 2013/14, 2014/15 and 2015/16.
+Because of variations in the data from year to year, the Department for Work and Pensions (DWP) takes 3 years’ worth of data and works out the average for that period.
+For example, the published data for the period from 2014/15 to 2016/17 is an average of the data for the three years 2014/15, 2015/16 and 2016/17.
+A new 3-year average is worked out every year.

 While this type of survey methodology increases the reliability of the data, it means that tests for significant differences between ethnic groups have not been carried out.
 However, commentary has been supplied for those findings where differences between ethnic groups are reasonably reliable.